rcarver/config/doc/PATTERNS.md

       f.content = "goodbye"
     end

-The following two patterns are **equal** and are thus allowed because they manage the same file in the exact same way.
+The following two patterns are *equal* because they manage the same file in the exact same way.
 Since patterns are idempotent, there is no harm here.
 Config optimizes this case by marking the second pattern as *skipped* and does not execute it.

     file "/tmp/file1" do |f|
       f.content = "hello"